-Native plants are defined as those species that "have occurred or now occur as a result of natural processes on lands designated as units of the national park system" (NPS 2006d, Section 4.4.1.3: page 43).
-On occasion, species that are native to a region may not be naturally occurring on a particular site, but are the result of human disturbance and have not evolved in concert with the species native to that site.
-These species will be treated as invasive native plant species, a type of pest species that is not a natural component of the ecosystem at that place or in current numbers or density.
-A native pest species may also be a species that interferes with management objectives of a specific site or that jeopardizes human health or safety.
-Authority for treatment of these species comes from NPS policy (NPS 2006d, Section 4.4.4.2, page 48).
+The National Park Service defines native plants relative to parklands as those species that "have occurred or now occur as a result of natural processes on lands designated as units of the national park system" (NPS 2006d, Section 4.4.1.3: page 43).
+A native pest is a species that may be regionally native, but may not result from natural processes in the location where it is occurring.
+It interferes with management objectives of a specific site or may jeopardize human health or safety.
+The NPS classification of native pests as invasive is consistent with the intent of Executive Order 13112, but lends additional protection to maintaining natural processes within native communities.
+Authority for treatment of native pests comes from NPS policy (NPS 2006d, Section 4.4.4.2, page 48).